-- Practices: Devos meet three times weekly for 7 weeks (Tuesdays & Thursdays 3:45 - 5pm, Saturdays 10 - 11:30am), starting in late December or early January.
-Optional fall training starts in November.
+- Practices: Devos meet twice weekly for 8 weeks (Tuesdays & Thursdays 3:45 - 5pm), starting in early January.
+There will be no practices the week of Mid-Winter Break.

 - Registration Fee: $165

 - Contact: [email protected]

-All Ski Team members need to have a LWSC season pass.
+All Ski Team members are required to have a LWSC Season Pass.

-Devos meet on Tuesdays and Thursdays at 3:45 - 5pm and Saturdays at 10 - 11:30am.
+Devos meet on Tuesdays and Thursdays at 3:45 - 5pm.
 End times are somewhat variable depending on available light.
 Practices during school holidays may be canceled or held at different times.
 In rare instances practice sessions are moved to a different location or canceled last minute due to poor conditions or inclement weather.
 We do what we can to minimize these situations and will communicate any changes to the schedule or cancellations as soon as possible.

 The location of practices will vary between the three ski venues in Leavenworth: Icicle River Trails, Ski Hill, and the Golf Course.

-Our schedule is set to compliment the Junior Alpine Ski Program and a large portion of our skiers participate in both programs.
+Our schedule is set to complement the Junior Alpine Ski Program and a large portion of our skiers participate in both programs.

 Skiers are placed in peer groups based on age and skill level.
 We have a group of talented, dedicated and fun-loving coaches who will help you skier to gain new skills, feel confident in their abilities, and have a great time while doing it.